ivadomed/ivadomed/docs/source/configuration_file.rst

         "$schema": "http://json-schema.org/draft-04/schema#",
         "title": "project_name",
         "$$description": [
-            "As the key suggests, this defines the name of the current project to which the groups and runs will be synced."
+            "Defines the name of the current project to which the groups and runs will be synced."
         ],
         "type": "string"
     }